 docker-compose exec appsmith appsmithctl import_db

 Importing this DB will erase this data.
-Are you sure you want to proceed, where you can respond with
+Are you sure you want to proceed? respond with

 y.
 It is safe in this situation since the new database in the new setup only contains initial data and should be safe to be overwritten.

-Once this is successful, we are ready to bring up our new instance!
+Once this is successful, you are ready to bring up your new instance.

-After this, please designate a user as the superuser, to give them access to the Admin Settings page.
-You can follow the instructions at Configuring a superuser to apply this change. diff --git a/setting-up/migrate.md b/setting-up/migrate.md
+After this, designate a user as the superuser, to give them access to the Admin Settings page.
+See, the Configuring a superuser section.